AaTekle/iM/readme.md

 ## Usage

 - Choose a sample image or provide your own.
-- You can experiment with various image processing operations by tweaking the code in the python script `im.py`.
+- You can experiment with various image processing operations by tweaking the code - `im.py`.